 The Plot of the Story

-The story opens as the ferry from Hook of Holland docks at Harwich and the reader is introduced to Valentin, the head of the Paris police, who is hot on the trail of Flambeau, a master criminal who is described as “a Gascon of gigantic structure”.
-However, Valentin has not spotted Flambeau on the ship, neither can he see him on the train to London that he now catches.
+The story opens as the ferry from Hook of Holland docks at Harwich.
+The reader is introduced to Valentin, the head of the Paris police, who is hot on the trail of Flambeau, a master criminal described as “a Gascon of gigantic structure.”
+However, Valentin has not spotted Flambeau on the ship, nor can he see him on the train to London that he now catches.

-However, one person he does notice is “a very short Roman Catholic priest” with “a face as round and dull as a Norfolk dumpling”.
-Indeed, the priest is very noticeable as he tries to control his collection of brown paper parcels and a large unwieldy umbrella.
+However, one person he notices is “a very short Roman Catholic priest” with “a face as round and dull as a Norfolk dumpling.”
+Indeed, the priest is very noticeable as he tries to control his collection of brown paper parcels and a large, unwieldy umbrella.
 The priest even tells everyone in the carriage that he is carrying an especially valuable parcel containing something made of silver encrusted with blue stones.
 Valentin is even moved to warn the priest of the danger of drawing attention to himself and his item of value.

-In London, having presented himself at Scotland Yard, Valentin wanders into a square near Victoria station and visits a restaurant to have breakfast.
+Having presented himself at Scotland Yard in London, Valentin wanders into a square near Victoria station and visits a restaurant to have breakfast.
 Strange things start to happen at this point, beginning with the realisation that somebody has switched the contents of the salt cellar and sugar shaker.
-A waiter tells the aggrieved Valentin about the two clergymen, one large and one small, who had been there earlier, the small one having thrown a bowl of soup at the wall.
+A waiter tells the aggrieved Valentin about the two clergymen, one large and one small, who had been there earlier, with the small one having thrown a bowl of soup at the wall.

-Eventually the trail leads to Hampstead Heath where Valentin, now accompanied by two other policemen, finds the two clergymen who are deep in conversation as they walk.
-The two sit on a bench and Valentin can overhear them debating the nature of reason.
+Eventually, the trail leads to Hampstead Heath, where Valentin, now accompanied by two other policemen, finds the two clergymen deep in conversation as they walk.
+The two sit on a bench, and Valentin can overhear them debating the nature of reason.
 The reader learns that Valentin has been able to find out, during his journey across north London, that the smaller clergyman is Father Brown and that he is carrying a valuable silver cross studded with sapphires.

-The other clergyman, who is of course Flambeau in disguise, then attempts to steal the silver cross from Father Brown but then says that he already has it in his pocket because he has switched parcels with Father Brown.
-A bit odd this – why demand something that you think you have already got?
+The other clergyman, who is, of course, Flambeau in disguise, then attempts to steal the silver cross from Father Brown but then says that he already has it in his pocket because he has switched parcels with Father Brown.
+A bit odd– why demand something you think you already have?

 As it happens, Father Brown had already switched the cross for another parcel, having asked a shopkeeper to post it for him, so Flambeau had only stolen a dummy.

-Valentin is now able to pounce and arrest Flambeau, and also to pay tribute to Father Brown for having led him to his quarry.
+Valentin is now able to pounce and arrest Flambeau and also pay tribute to Father Brown for having led him to his quarry.

 Does the Story Hang Together?